GITHUB INTEGRATION

 What integrations does Workforce support?

 Yes.
-Agents can clone, read, and contribute to multiple repos.
-The knowledge graph indexes entities and relationships across your entire codebase, so agents understand cross-repo dependencies.
+Synths can clone, read, and contribute to multiple repos.
+The knowledge graph indexes entities and relationships across your entire codebase, so Synths understand cross-repo dependencies.

 How does the knowledge graph stay up to date?

 The knowledge graph re-indexes automatically as your codebase changes.
-Agents also curate their own memory during scheduled heartbeats — reviewing recent work, updating their understanding, and distilling what matters.
+Synths also curate their own memory during scheduled heartbeats — reviewing recent work, updating their understanding, and distilling what matters.

-What happens when an agent writes bad code?
+What happens when a Synth writes bad code?

-Can I control what agents are allowed to do?
+Can I control what Synths are allowed to do?

 Yes.
 The Policy Engine provides tool-level access control with priority, scope, and pattern matching.
-Define permissions at the global, team, or individual agent level.
-Agents can propose new rules — but only humans approve them.
+Define permissions at the global, team, or individual Synth level.
+Synths can propose new rules — but only humans approve them.

-Workforce matches task complexity to model capability automatically.
+Synth Router matches task complexity to model capability automatically.
 Simple tasks route to cost-efficient models, complex reasoning goes to frontier models.
-If a provider goes down, agents failover seamlessly.
+If a provider goes down, Synths fail over seamlessly.
 This saves 40–60% on token costs.

 What does deployment look like?

-Agents are configured in a single TOML file — identity, capabilities, memory, and tool access.
+Synths are configured in a single TOML file — identity, capabilities, memory, and tool access.
 They connect to your existing GitHub, Linear, and Slack.
-Most teams are running their first agents within days.
+Most teams are running their first Synths within days.